Flying ant swarmer for spring ant swarm identification in the Treasure Valley

 Pro Tip

-Swarms often occur simultaneously across a region as multiple colonies respond to the same environmental triggers.
-If your neighbors are seeing swarmers, inspect your home carefully.
+Swarms often happen at the same time across a whole neighborhood as multiple colonies respond to the same weather triggers.
+If your neighbors in Eagle or Star are seeing swarmers, walk your own foundation carefully that week.

-• Time of day - Often in afternoon or early evening
+• Time of day: usually afternoon or early evening

 Identifying Ant Swarmers